mxcostes/blog-wtih-map/README.md

 npm start
-in the command line and then in a seperate terminal run nodemon server with both servers running you should be supported with a browswer page and mongodb
+in the command line and then in a seperate terminal run nodemon server with both servers running you should be supported with a browswer page and mongodb.

+Goal will be to eventually get the map to make a marker for each post with a link to the corresponding post.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).